sbabcoc/Selenium-Foundation/docs/PageComponents.md

 ## Shadow DOM components and frames define distinct search contexts

 The preceding descriptions of search contexts omits one important detail - shadow DOM components and frames define distinct search contexts.
 Elements within the bounds of a shadow DOM or frame **cannot** be found by searches in encompassing contexts.
 In the browser, shadow DOM components encapsulate their own styles and states, and frames are handled as separate documents.
-(From a conceptual standpoint, a frame **IS-A** page, and the <span style="color:blue">Frame</span> class of **Selenium Foundation** models this concept by extending the <span style="color:blue">Page</span> class.)
+(From a conceptual standpoint, a frame **IS-A** page, and the **`Frame`** class of **Selenium Foundation** models this concept by extending the **`Page`** class.)

 The search context of a shadow DOM component or frame is completely isolated, and the driver needs to be switched to this context to interact with it.
 Without **Selenium Foundation**, the task of driver targeting can be frustrating and confusing.
-However, once you've modeled one of these features as a <span style="color:blue">ShadowRoot</span> or <span style="color:blue">Frame</span> object, **Selenium Foundation** handles driver targeting for you automatically.
+However, once you've modeled one of these features as a **`ShadowRoot`** or **`Frame`** object, **Selenium Foundation** handles driver targeting for you automatically.
 More on this below.

 ## A word about XPath locators